-Designed to remove extensive contamination, our heavy-duty, multi-stage, discharge treatment systems treat wash water so it can be safely discharged to the sewer or, in many cases, the surroundings.
+In some applications with extensive contamination, a simple oil water separator is simply not enough to treat the water prior to sewer discharge.
+Our heavy-duty MM-Series treatment systems treat wash water in multiple stages so it can be safely discharged to the sewer or, in many cases, the surroundings.

 Almost all commercial washing operations produce some solids so the first stage of our filtration process is the solids handling system.
 We help you develop site-specific solutions to eliminate as many solids as possible before running the water through to the next stage of filtration.
 Solutions include custom-designed sumps, basins, trenches or screening systems.